Stonemannn/Transformers/Mid-term Presentation/README.md

 **Algorithm 1: FlashAttention**
 ![flash attention](https://github.com/Stonemannn/Transformers/blob/36f93dcb69ba4d846f44c1082fab93d1c901ef00/Mid-term%20Presentation/figures/FlashAttention.png?raw=true)

-FlashAttention achieves 2-4× wall-clock time speedup over standard attention.
+- **Speedup**: FlashAttention achieves 2-4× wall-clock time speedup over standard attention.

 ## Question 2: Is FlashAttention perfect?
-Is there any other way to speed up the FlashAttention?
+Is there any other way to speed up FlashAttention?

 **Answer:**
 - FlashAttention-2 is an improved version of FlashAttention.
 It aims to address the inefficiencies in FlashAttention by better work partitioning between different thread blocks and warps on the GPU.

 ![partitioning](https://github.com/Stonemannn/Transformers/blob/36f93dcb69ba4d846f44c1082fab93d1c901ef00/Mid-term%20Presentation/figures/flash_flash2_partitioning.png?raw=true)

 Let's consider a simplified example to illustrate the difference between FlashAttention and FlashAttention-2 in terms of shared memory usage.
-Assume we have a $Q$, $K$, and $V$ matrix, and we are using 4 warps (W1, W2, W3, W4) for computation.
+Assume we have $Q$, $K$, and $V$ matrices, and we are using 4 warps (W1, W2, W3, W4) for computation.

 ### FlashAttention: